The Hundred is committed to supporting and promoting environmental sustainability.

 Robinsons, The Hundred’s Official Soft Drink, will only promote their 500ml Ready-to-drink range which uses 100% recycled polyethylene terephthalate (rPET).

-During our planning for 2023, we will work with New Era to investigate moving as much of our range to their Repreve fabric as possible.
+During our planning for 2023, we have worked with New Era to investigate moving as much of our range to their Repreve fabric as possible.
 This fibre is made from recycled bottles, ensuring their products are traceable, transparent, and as environmentally friendly as possible.